bkuhn/talks/OpenWRT-Summit-2016/gpl.markdown

 # Culture of Enforcement-Born Projects

-+ More than any other project, I believe OpenWrt/LE DE culture has GPL enforcement as part any other project.
++ More than any other project, I believe OpenWrt/LEDE culture has GPL enforcement in their DNA more than any other project.

 + OpenWrt/LEDE developers have a healthy distrust of any proprietary component, particularly proprietary device drivers.